 The transaction equation reads M=κYw=κPX=κPRL (2) in the case of budget balancing and market clearing and this yields the commonplace correlation between the average stock of money M and price P for a given employment level L, except for the fact that M is the DEPENDENT variable.
 If employment is doubled the average stock of transaction money M doubles.
 Because the central bank plays an accommodative role there is, as a matter of principle, NO MONETARY obstacle to full employment in the elementary production-consumption economy.

-As long as the central bank finances a growing wage bill Yw=WL with money creation out of thin air and with wage rate W and productivity R fixed, the price P does NOT move one iota according to (1).
+As long as the central bank finances a growing wage bill Yw=WL with money created out of thin air and with wage rate W and productivity R fixed, the price P does NOT move one iota according to (1).
 As a matter of principle, the average quantity of money M increases/decreases according to (2) but there is NO inflation/deflation.

 This is the correct way of bringing money into the economy.
 However, this is NOT the MMT way.
 MMT injects money into the economy by government deficit spending.
 This has an immediate effect on macroeconomic profit.